Total 34 Posts

 On February 15, 2022, Asheville Police Department (APD) finalized and released its new policy on encounters with the unhoused community.
 The document was released to us via email by APD spokesperson Samantha Booth.

 Welcome to "& More This Week," The Asheville Free Press' weekly newsletter where I round up a few headlines that stood out to me over the week and share them with context.
-If you're not already, sign up to get these and all of our articles straight to your inbox.
+If you're not already, sign up to get these and all of our

 Sources say Council is considering a new city ordinance restricting residents' ability to share food with unhoused Asheville residents in public parks.